Posted 10.25.2022 by Meghan Crawford

 Will it work for you?
 Give it a fair test and let us know.

-Here are a couple of tactics that could be worth testing but definitely aren’t obvious wins.
+Here are a couple of tactics that could be worth testing but aren’t obvious wins.

-There’s nothing inherently wrong with leveraging your existing audiences to grow your LinkedIn company page.
-Unfortunately, much of the advice we’ve seen surrounding this tactic goes something like this: “Share a link to your profile and ask your audience to follow the account.”
+There’s nothing wrong with leveraging your existing audiences to grow your LinkedIn company page.
+Unfortunately, much of the advice we’ve seen surrounding this tactic resembles something like this: “Share a link to your profile and ask your audience to follow the account.”

 Simple, direct, and often ineffective.